spring-petclinic/spring-framework-petclinic/readme.md

 ## Persistence layer choice

-The persistence layer habve 3 available implementations: JPA (default), JDBC and Spring Data JPA.
+The persistence layer have 3 available implementations: JPA (default), JDBC and Spring Data JPA.
 The default JPA implementation could be changed by using a Spring profile: `jdbc`, `spring-data-jpa` and `jpa`.
 As an example, you may use the `-Dspring.profiles.active=jdbc` VM options to start the application with the JDBC implementation.